-Hamstring Strain and Hamstring Injury Treatment
+Hamstring Strain and Pulled Hamstring Injury Treatment

-Discover the causes behind Hamstring Injury, and what you can do to treat it and prevent it.
+Discover the causes behind hamstring injury, and what you can do to treat it and prevent it.

-What is Hamstring Injury?
+What is a Hamstring Injury?

-The term sPrain refers to an injury of the ligaments, as opposed to a sTrain, which refers to an injury of the muscle or tendon.)
+The term sPrain refers to an injury of the ligaments, as opposed to a sTrain, which refers to an injury of the muscle or tendon.
 Remember; ligaments attach bone to bone, were as tendons attach muscle to bone.

 Injuries to the muscles and tendons of the hamstrings are usually graded into three categories, and these injuries are referred to as: first; second; or third degree strains.

-A third degree strain is the most severe of the three.
-A third degree strain is the result of a complete tear or rupture of one or more of the muscles and tendons.
+- A third degree strain is the most severe of the three.
+A third degree strain is the result of a complete tear or rupture of one or more of the hamstring muscles and tendons.
 A third degree strain will result in massive swelling, severe pain and gross instability.